Skip to main content

 What Are Signs of ADHD and Focus Issues in Children?

-Focus struggles don't always look like daydreaming.
-They often show up as impulsivity, disorganization, or emotional intensity that can be mistaken for laziness, defiance, or immaturity.
+Focus problems don't always look like daydreaming.
+Sometimes they show up as impulsivity, chaos, or emotional explosions—and get mislabeled as laziness, defiance, or immaturity.

 Attention Signs